Emergency & Crisis Response

 Requests for information by non-university parties should be referred to the Executive Director of Communications unless directed otherwise.
 If circumstances warrant, the Vice President for University Relations (or designee) will establish an 800 line to handle calls from the media and concerned parents.
 Requests for information from parents of current students should be directed to the Director of Parent Programs or the Dean of Students Office.

 If appropriate, the Dean of Students will appoint staff responsible for closing the student's room and shipping personal effects, after consultation with the family and Security.

 The Dean of Students will send a memo verifying the death to:

 - Registrar for notation in file and deletion from registration packets and current registration.

-- Data Processing and Information Systems for deletion of student name from any active databases.
+- Technology Services for deletion of student name from any active databases.

 - Associate VP for Student Financial Services for appropriate attention to accounts and updating of financial aid and scholarship records.

 - Library for remission of fines and collection of books.

 - Director of Career and Employment Services for updating of student employment records.

 - Director of Counseling, Health, & Wellness Services for updating CHWS records.